-- 1 cup large pecan halves
+- 1 cup pecan halves, (raw)

-- Once preheated, transfer from the fridge to the oven without letting it warm to room temperature and bake for 12-15 minutes until the edges begin to turn slightly golden.
+- Once preheated, transfer from the fridge to the oven without letting it warm to room temperature and bake for 10 minutes until the edges begin to turn slightly golden.
 Remove from oven and set aside; do not turn off the oven.

 - In the bowl of a food processor, puree the dates, eggs and molasses until the dates are liquified.

-Add the salt, vanilla, cinnamon and nutmeg and pulse a few times to combine.
+- Add the salt, vanilla, cinnamon and nutmeg and pulse a few times to combine.

-With the processor running, add the melted butter in a thin stream.
+- With the processor running, add the melted butter in a thin stream.

 - Pour the batter into the pre-baked crust and gently smooth into an even layer.
 Arrange the pecan halves in a single layer on top of the batter.

-In the oven that is still heated to 350F, bake for 25 minutes, or until the crust has turned a deep golden brown and the batter has turned from shiny to matte.
+- In the oven that is still heated to 350F, bake for 35-40 minutes, or until the crust has turned a deep golden brown and the batter has turned from shiny to matte.
 A tester may not come out completely clean, but it should only have a few crumbs on it at most.

 - Remove from oven and let it cool and set on a wire rack before removing it from the pan to slice and serve.